hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

     789
     --d103b85868e4567035e3148996623809--

-As you can see the data is transmitted as a multipart message using the `multipart/byteranges` _Content-Type_.
+As you can see the data is transmitted as a multipart message using the _multipart/byteranges_ content type.

 ### 2.12 Large Object Creation ### {#large_objects}